DapperDante/serflix_db/README.md

 ## Testing

-If you want to test your stored procedures, create a **.env.testing** on root of workspace with the these variables:
+If you want to test your stored procedures, create a **.env.testing** on root of workspace with these variables:
 - DB_TEST_HOST
 - DB_TEST_PORT
 - DB_TEST_USER